Duty of care: France

-"Establish and implement a diligence plan which should state the measures taken to identify and prevent the occurrence of human rights and environmental risks resulting from their activities, the activities of companies they control and the activities of sub-contractors and suppliers on whom they have a significant influence."

-Sweden

-Sweden does not have such a law.

 Switzerland

 In Switzerland, a federal popular initiative named 'For responsible businesses – protecting human rights and the environment' was launched by a coalition of non-governmental organizations.
 It proposed a mechanism of public liability when activities of Swiss multinationals, or their subsidiaries, violate internationally recognised human rights and environmental standards.

 On 29 November 2020, the responsible business initiative was accepted by 51% of voters, but rejected by a majority of cantons.
 The failure of the initiative leads to the entry into force of the legislative counter-project.
 The latter also introduces new due diligence obligations.
 Criminal fines can be imposed for failure to report (but nor for breaches of international law).

 United States

 Because each of the 50 U.S. states is a separate sovereign free to develop its own tort law under the Tenth Amendment, there are several tests for finding a duty of care in United States tort law.